 We observed a difference between hubs with respect to effect size.
 In the Midlands and North Western Hub, there was an effect in the opposite direction to overall, with the control group having higher participation than the intervention group.
 This is likely due to the fact that in the Midlands and North Western Hub, the three days dominated by the first invitation round and the 59-64 year age group were all randomised to the intervention arm, conferring a lower participation in the intervention group.
 The result from all four other hubs (all of whom happened to have the crucial dates shared between intervention and control) combined gave a 1.6% increase in participation with intervention (61.4% vs 59.8%).
 This suggests that the true effect may be slightly larger than the primary result reported here, but even taking into account the potential confounding issue of date of invitation, the effect of the intervention on participation remained modest, and rather smaller than the effect of primary care endorsement seen in other contexts [4,5,11].
 As noted above, however, it was consistent with the results of the original ASCEND trial of GP endorsement [9].

 Thus, in conclusion, two observations can be made.
-The first is that the effect of GP practice endorsement on the letter accompanying the bowel screening kit is modest (although from above, it may be slightly greater than observed overall in this study) and shows no sign of variation with socioeconomic status.
+The first is that the effect of GP endorsement on the letter accompanying the bowel screening kit is modest (although from above, it may be slightly greater than observed overall in this study) and shows no sign of variation with socioeconomic status.
 Neither does placing the GP endorsement in a different letter closer to when people are asked to actually participate make a substantial difference.
 Second, cluster randomisation should only be used after careful checking of assumptions with respect to differences among clusters.

 Finally, notwithstanding the small effects observed in GP endorsement trials, the BCSP now routinely places the GP banner on the invitation and test kit letters.
 This banner now accompanies a more user-friendly test kit which only requires a single sample and is associated with an improvement in uptake [12].
-It is possible that small modifications like a GP Endorsement will have a stronger impact after having removed an important practical obstacle (the need to sample take samples from three consecutive bowel motions).
+It is possible that small modifications like a GP endorsement will have a stronger impact after having removed an important practical obstacle (the need to take samples from three consecutive bowel motions).

 Acknowledgements